Disclosure Based on TCFD Recommendations

 2. Governance

+In April 2010, the Proterial Group established the Group Basic Policy on Environmental Preservation to clarify the Group’s unified approach to environmental management.
 In June 2021, we registered our support for the TCFD Recommendations, and in August of that year, following a report to the Board of Directors, we established a new environmental policy named “Aiming for Green Growth While Taking Risk as Opportunity.”

-The Proterial Group Environmental Committee (Group Environmental Committee, hereinafter) has been established as a framework for promoting environmental activities such as climate-change countermeasures.
-The Group Environmental Committee is chaired by the Environment Executive Officer, and its executive office is the Environmental Strategy Department, Manufacturing & Engineering Division.
-Its activities are promoted in cooperation with the environmental managers of each business unit, business sites, and group companies.
+Within our Environmental Promotion Structure, which includes climate change countermeasures, we have formed the Group Environmental Committee, which is chaired by the Environment Executive, and whose executive office is the Environmental Strategy Department, Manufacturing & Engineering Division.
+Activities are promoted in collaboration with the environmental managers of each business division and the environmental managers at business sites and group companies.
 The Group Environmental Committee is responsible for developing environment-related regulations, setting targets for reducing environmental impact, and confirming that activities are appropriate and effective.

-In addition, the status of efforts toward environmental issues, including climate-change measures, are reported twice a year to the Executive Committee and the Board of Directors, where important issues related to climate change are also deliberated and decided.
+In addition, the status of efforts toward environmental issues, including climate-change measures, are reported twice a year to both the Executive Committee and the Board of Directors, where important issues related to climate change are also deliberated and decided.

-Month/Year | Important issues related to climate change | Meeting body |
+| Month/Year | Important issues related to climate change | Meeting body |

 |